opencog/learn/Theory-Notes.md

 Well, so in this very round-about way, we arrive at the idea of using LLM's to search for and discover optimal paths and structures and algorithms.
 These work by representing structures with weighted tensor structures.
-Again, a structure: e.g. a transformer is a very specifi wiring diagram that connects up a collection of tensors (well, actually functions, since the sigmoid is non-linear) in a very certain way, such that vectors flow across this "wiring diagram".
+Again, a structure: e.g. a transformer is a very specific wiring diagram that connects up a collection of tensors (well, actually functions, since the sigmoid is non-linear) in a very certain way, such that vectors flow across this "wiring diagram".
 By preparing a training corpus, one can train this NN so that the weights capture some aspect of the structure in the training corpus.
-In this case, the idea of sructure is "Bayesian": the corpus consists of the likely samples, and the unlikely ones are never there, never occur.
+In this case, the idea of structure is "Bayesian": the corpus consists of the likely samples, and the unlikely ones are never there, never occur.
 They are, in some respects, given a uniform distribution.
 In the percolation example above, an NN